EliasSchafer1/sbb-dashboard/README.md

 # sbb-trains-per-route

-Project 03 Datascience FS26: Reporting tool for the average number of trains per day for each section of the  route network and month
+**Datascience FS26 - Project 03**: A reporting tool for the average number of trains per day for each section of the route network and month.

+## Group Members
+* Lino Bucher
+* Nora Lüthi
+* Elias Schafer
+* Jasmin Studer